andreidore/azureml_with_azure_files_nfs/README.md

 ## Configuration

-Modify create.sh with you configuration
+Modify create.sh with your configuration:

 ```console